austinlostinboston/distsys/README.md

 This code was originally written to control data analysis jobs running across 10 HP Compaq 6500 running Ubuntu 12.04.5.
 In theory, this should work on any unix based system.
 Not tested for windows.

+The system has two modes, local and distributed.
+Local mode is for testing the system and playing around with the syntax.
+It's really meant to help me understand workflows of the system before implementing equivalent functionalities for distributed mode.
+Currently, only local actions have been implemented.

 ### Installation
 ```
 cd distsys